iMaginarParas/Solana-Blink/README.md

 # Introduction

 Blinks are a revolutionary way to interact with the Solana blockchain.
 By embedding interactive elements directly into platforms like Twitter, they offer a seamless user experience.

 This guide will walk you through the process of creating your first Blink, from understanding the basics to deploying a functional application.

+eli5: Think of Blinks as magic links for the Solana world.
+They're these super-cool URLs that let people do stuff on the blockchain without leaving their favorite app.
+Imagine clicking a link on Twitter and poof – you own an NFT!
+That's the blink of an eye kind of awesome.

 # Understanding Blinks